-And Greece and Australia just created a new reciprocal summer work/travel visa that goes into effect on 1 July 2019.
-The program will accept 500 young people each from Greece or Australia between the ages of 18 and 30 to spend a year in one another’s countries.
+And Greece and Australia created a reciprocal summer work/travel visa that went into effect in 2019.
+The program accepts 500 young people each from Greece or Australia between the ages of 18 and 30 to spend a year in one another’s countries.

 The road less traveled

 In 2003, Lauren Fitzpatrick was about to graduate from Indiana University and didn’t know what to do next.
 A campus career counselor told her about working holidays.
 “She wrote down the word ‘BUNAC’ on a post-it note, and sent me home to do some research,” Fitzpatrick said.
 “After 10 minutes on the BUNAC website, I made a plan to do working holidays in Ireland, Britain, Australia, and New Zealand.
 “And I did.”

 Fitzpatrick first traveled to Ireland, the only European country that offers American citizens working holiday visas.
 Since then, she’s had more than 30 jobs in six different countries.